alexisvafiadis/Bug-Images-Data-Analysis-And-Type-Classification/README.md

 - **Python**: Main programming language for data extraction, preprocessing, and modeling.
 - **Jupyter Notebooks**: For documenting the steps and visualizations in an interactive manner.
 - **Pandas**: Used for data manipulation, feature engineering, and exploratory data analysis.
-- **OpenCV**: Leveraged for image processing tasks such as extracting features from the insect images.
+- **OpenCV**: Leveraged to extract features from the insect images (image processing).
+- **Scikit-Image**: For advanced image processing tasks like contour detection.
-- **Scikit-learn**: Utilized for building traditional machine learning models (e.g., logistic regression, SVM, KNN, etc.) and performing dimensionality reduction techniques (e.g., PCA, t-SNE).
+- **Scikit-learn**: Utilized for building traditional machine learning models (logistic regression, SVM, KNN, RF, etc.) and performing dimensionality reduction techniques (PCA, t-SNE, ISOMAP).
 - **XGBoost & LightGBM**: Implemented for building ensemble learning models such as gradient-boosted decision trees.
-- **SMOTE/ADASYN**: Data augmentation libraries for addressing class imbalance by generating synthetic samples.
+- **SMOTE/ADASYN**: Used for addressing the huge class imbalance of the dataset by generating synthetic samples of minority classes (oversampling).
 - **Matplotlib & Seaborn**: Libraries for visualizing various features, correlations, and model performance metrics.
-- **Scikit-Image**: For advanced image processing tasks like contour detection and mask creation.
-- **Hyperopt**: Used for hyperparameter optimization of machine learning models.
+- **Hyperopt**: Used for hyperparameter optimization of the machine learning models which proved effective.
-- **Imbalanced-learn**: For handling class imbalances using techniques like SMOTE and ADASYN.
-- **PyTorch**: Deep learning library used for implementing neural networks, including custom architectures for image classification.
+- **PyTorch**: Deep learning library used for implementing neural networks, including custom architectures.
 - **SHAP**: For model interpretability and to explain feature importance in complex models.

 ---